maxtepkeev/python-redmine/docs/resources/issue.rst

     - id - status id

    :type status_id: int or string
+   :param int author_id: (optional).
+Get issues which are authored by the given user id.
    :param int assigned_to_id: (optional).
 Get issues which are assigned to the given user id.
     To get the issues assigned to the user whose credentials were used to access the API pass ``me`` as a string.